danielcrenna/FNA.Examples/README.md

 # FNA.Examples
-Examples for creating games in C# using FNA and FNA.Package
+Examples for creating games in C# using FNA and FNA.Package.

 Example Directory
 =================